This farm party post is sponsored by and created in partnership with Schleich®.

 FARM PARTY PRINTABLES

 I hope this farm party has inspired you to create some springtime fun with your kids this season.
-You can download some of the farm printables for free in the Just Add Confetti Printable Library.
+You can download some of the farm printables for free by entering your name and email address in the form below.
 The other printables are available in my Etsy Shop.

 Looking for the free printables?